 Illegal Drug Policy

 The Judicial Board will normally hear cases involving the alleged possession, use, or distribution of illegal drugs.
 Students found responsible for possession, use, or distribution of drugs will be subject to appropriate disciplinary action, which may include separation from the College.
-The laws of New York State and the federal government prohibit the possession, use or distribution of illegal drugs.
-The penalties imposed on violators are severe.
+While New York State allows adults 21 years and older to possess up to 3 ounces of marijuana, marijuana use and possession is prohibited under federal law and is prohibited on the Hamilton College campus.
 The College will offer no protection or immunity from prosecution by police agencies.

 Legal Sanctions Pertaining to Drug Use

 Legal Consequences of Operating a Vehicle While Under the Influence of Alcohol or Drugs

 - Operating a Motor Vehicle After Consuming Alcohol While Under Age 21.
 Any person under age 21 who operates a motor vehicle after having consumed alcohol, as determined by a blood-alcohol content of at least .02%, may be referred to the Department of Motor Vehicles for license suspension or revocation, and a $125 charge to be imposed by a hearing officer, although the violation is not to be considered as “a judgment of conviction for a crime or any other offense.”
 V&T Law § 1192-a, 17.